culvertsoft/mgen/README.md

 MGen
 ====

-MGen is a toolkit for generating source code and creating data models easy to use and communicate with other software, across language-, version- and system barriers.
+MGen is a toolkit for generating source code and creating data models that are easy to use and communicate with other software, across language-, version- and system barriers.

 Inspired by Protocol Buffers, Thrift, Avro, ICE, HLA, WtDbo, our goal is to reduce the work required to build, maintain and extend cross-langauge data models.